John Konchar

-John Konchar (/ˈkɒntʃɑːr/ KON-char; born March 22, 1996), nicknamed "Jitty", is an American professional basketball player for the Memphis Grizzlies of the National Basketball Association (NBA).
+John Konchar (/ˈkɒntʃɑːr/ KON-char; born March 22, 1996), nicknamed "Jitty", is an American professional basketball player for the New York Knicks of the National Basketball Association (NBA).
 He played college basketball for the Purdue Fort Wayne Mastodons.

 High school career

 Konchar played basketball for West Chicago High School in West Chicago, Illinois.
 In his junior season, he averaged 19.7 points, 8.8 rebounds, 3.4 assists, and two steals, leading his team in most statistical categories.
 They finished with a 5–22 record.
 On February 27, 2014, as a senior, Konchar posted 45 points, 15 rebounds, eight assists, five steals, and five blocks in an 89–82 win over St. Charles North High School.
 With the performance, he became his school's all-time leading scorer, surpassing his head coach and 1983 graduate Bill Recchia.
 Konchar averaged 28.9 points, 14.1 rebounds, 4.1 assists, 3.2 steals, and 2.5 blocks per game in his senior season, earning All-Area MVP honors.

 Despite his high school success, he was lightly recruited, with his only NCAA Division I scholarship offer coming from Chicago State.
 A Notre Dame assistant coach convinced Indiana University – Purdue University Fort Wayne (IPFW), then a joint campus of the Indiana University (IU) and Purdue University systems, to offer him a basketball scholarship.
 On April 25, 2015, he committed to IPFW.